AdamJelley/AdamJelley.github.io/content/authors/admin/_index.md

 I’m a PhD student in the [Bayesian and Neural Systems group](https://www.bayeswatch.com/) at the University of Edinburgh, supervised by [Professor Amos Storkey](https://homepages.inf.ed.ac.uk/amos/) in the [School of Informatics](https://www.ed.ac.uk/informatics).

-My research is focused on developing more sample efficient deep reinforcement learning algorithms to improve the performance of systems making automated decisions, supported by a [Microsoft Research Scholarship](https://www.microsoft.com/en-us/research/academic-program/phd-scholarship-europe-middle-east-africa/).
+My research is focused on developing more sample efficient deep reinforcement learning approaches via the application of recent self-supervised techniques, particularly contrastive learning, to learn a suitable representation for control.
+I'm supported by a [Microsoft Research Scholarship](https://www.microsoft.com/en-us/research/academic-program/phd-scholarship-europe-middle-east-africa/).

  <!-- {{< icon name="download" pack="fas" >}} See my full CV {{< staticref "media/demo_resume.pdf" "newtab" >}}here{{< /staticref >}}. -->